Consider our "Fast Five" essentials for preparing materials for your courses:

-If you are creating documents from Word, Powerpoint or Excel, we highly recommend the LinkedIn Learning course, Creating Accessibility Documents with Microsoft Office
+For Microsoft Office Suite documents such as those created with Word, Powerpoint, or Excel, we highly recommend the LinkedIn Learning course, Creating Accessibility Documents with Microsoft Office.

 Instructions for Improving the Accessibility of an Existing PDF

-The quality of the converted document is highly dependant on the quality of the original document.
-For example, a clearly structured Word document will yield a better result than a poorly scanned PDF.
+The quality of the converted document is highly dependent on the quality of the original document.
+For example, a clearly-structured Word document will yield a better result than a poorly-scanned PDF.

 To begin converting a document, go to the SensusAccess page, upload a file, and select the appropriate format.

-Note: You do not have to be on campus to take advantage of this service
+You do not have to be on campus to take advantage of this service.

 Take advantage of our librarians